ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Introduction

-There are two major challenges in gradient prediction. \begin{enumerate} \item {\em The Curse of Scale}: Scalability of gradient prediction arises from two aspects of a DNN model. {\em First,} the number of layers of any recent DNN model can be in the range of hundreds.
-Therefore, having one predictor for each layer is not scalable. {\em Second,} for many layers, the number of gradients (which should be equal to the number of weights of a layer) is quite large.
+There are two major challenges towards gradient prediction. \begin{enumerate} \item {\em The Curse of Scale}: Scalability of gradient prediction arises from two aspects of a DNN model. {\em First,} the number of layers of any recent DNN model can be in the range of hundreds; therefore, having one predictor for each layer is not feasible. {\em Second,} for many layers, the number of gradients (which should be equal to the number of weights in a given layer) is quite large.
 In some cases, this number can exceed the number of output activations of a layer.
-Therefore, predicting a large number of gradients for a layer can be challenging.
+Consequently, predicting a large number of gradients for a layer can be challenging.

-\item {\em Accuracy vs. Performance}: Always using gradient prediction will speed up DNN training significantly (almost $2x$ speed up by completely eliminating the backpropagation step) but can severely degrade the prediction accuracy.
-However, if a scheme focuses on predicting good quality gradients and uses them infrequently, it will not affect the prediction accuracy of the DNN model but reduce the speed up.
-Therefore, the scheme needs to adaptively decide when and how long to use gradient prediction during DNN training. \end{enumerate}
+\item {\em Accuracy vs. Performance}: Always using gradient prediction will speed up DNN training significantly (almost $3x$ speed up by completely eliminating the backpropagation step) but can severely degrade the prediction accuracy.
+However, if a scheme focuses on predicting high quality gradients and uses them infrequently, it will not affect the prediction accuracy of the DNN model, but reduce the speed up.
+Therefore, the scheme needs to decide adaptively when and how long to use gradient prediction during DNN training. \end{enumerate}